 How can I apply for asylum in Portugal?

 Step 1.
-Application
+A. Application in the territory of Portugal

 You can express your intention to seek international protection in person or in writing, in your own language, with the help of an interpreter, as soon as you arrive to Portugal.